tongust/notebook/git/git.help.md

 # Your current work stage is not clean and falls behind origin/master by some commits
 Two choices:
 - git stash then git pull to update, and git stash show it.
-- git commit it then merge to origin/master
-Then go to below sections.
+- git commit it then merge to origin/master then go to below sections.
 # If you have committed and get rejected when git push
-## No conflicts
 Remote:

 > --> node0 --> node1 (Head)